 High School Graduation: Applicants for degree programs must have graduated from high school or have an equivalent General Education Certificate (GED) offered by the State Department of Education.
 Southeastern recognizes some students graduate from a homeschool or nontraditional high school program.
 These students must submit a transcript of completed coursework to be evaluated on an individual basis by the Admission Officers.
 If this requirement is not met, a student may be allowed to enroll as a Special Student upon approval from the Administration.

 Academic Entrance Requirements: All incoming freshmen must submit ACT or SAT scores to the Office of the Registrar.
 Although there is no set minimum score for admission, an applicant’s score must indicate the ability to perform satisfactorily on the college level.
-Students who either have a high school GPA lower than a 2.00 or have an ACT composite score lower than an 18 will be admitted on academic probation.
+Students who either have a high school GPA lower than a 2.00 or have an ACT composite score lower than an 18 will be admitted on academic monitoring.
 SAT scores will be converted to an ACT-equivalent score.
-Applicants who do not submit either an ACT or SAT score are subject to being placed on academic probation and may be required to pay for and take an administered ACT test on campus once the semester begins.
+Applicants who do not submit either an ACT or SAT score are subject to being placed on academic monitoring and may be required to pay for and take an administered ACT test on campus once the semester begins.

 Character and Testimony: Southeastern Free Will Baptist College is a distinctively Christian college, established for the purpose of training Christians for the service of their Lord.
 Therefore, each applicant must submit a written statement affirming a personal faith in Jesus Christ.
 Three references are also required, including one from the student’s pastor who can testify to the student’s faith and Christian character.
 Relatives of the student are disqualified as a person of reference.